 - Toss a little compound butter on top to highlight the natural flavors of your steak.

-Questions You Might Have For This Steak Recipe
+Questions You Might Have For This Strip Steak in the Air Fryer

 Yes!
 You can air fry a frozen steak.
 Let it sit on the counter for at least a few minutes to let the frost thaw then follow the instructions as given.
 You’ll need to cook the steak 2-3 minutes longer per side to get to your desired doneness.